 Among all public Washington state universities, EWU has one of the highest percentages of Hispanic students in its freshman student body.
-The Chicano Education program serves as the main point of contact for Hispanic, Latino and Chicano students looking to build community at EWU.
+The Chicana/o/x Studies Program serves as the main point of contact for Hispanic, Latinx and Chicanx students looking to build community at EWU.

 Getting connected to EWU’s vibrant Hispanic community is simple.

-- Reach out to the Chicano Education program.
+- Reach out to the Chicana/o/x Studies Program.
 Their first mission is to actively contribute towards enhancing the opportunity and participation of Chicanos/Latinos in higher education, and they’d love to hear from you if you have questions about EWU.

-- Learn about programs like TRiO, McNair scholars, Eastern Advantage and the Eastern Scholars Academy at the Academic Success Center.
-You can even watch or read TRiO success stories featuring past students who were part of the programs.
+- Learn about the McNair scholars program.
+You can watch or read McNair success stories featuring past students who were part of the program.

-- Apply for scholarships that were created with Hispanic students in mind.
+- Apply for scholarships that were created with Hispanic/Latinx students in mind.
 You’ll even find special scholarships for undocumented students.

-- Contact the students, faculty and advisers with inside knowledge about life as a Hispanic student on campus.
+- Contact the students, faculty and advisers with inside knowledge about life as a Hispanic/Latinx student on campus.
 You can start by sending an email to email@example.com or 509.359.4857.

-- Connect with Movimiento Estudiantil Chicana/o de Aztlan (M.E.Ch.A) through the EWU clubs and organizations website.
+- Connect with Movimiento Estudiantil Chicana/o/x de Aztlan (M.E.Ch.A) through the EWU clubs and organizations website.

 - Find bilingual newspapers, groceries, professional organizations, and churches that support the region’s growing Hispanic community at the Hispanic Business Professionals Association of Spokane.